bugbakery/audapolis/server/README.md

 You need to install the server dependencies even if you dont want hack on the python side of things.

+The server-component of audapolis is written in `python3` so you need to have that [installed](https://wiki.python.org/moin/BeginnersGuide/Download).
+It depends on `numpy` which does not provide official 32-bit python-3.10 wheels for windows.
+Try to avoid that combination.

 We use [poetry](https://python-poetry.org/) for dependency management.
 Either install poetry using your system package manager or by running:

 ```sh
 pip install poetry